h2non/ng-exam/README.md

 # ng-exam

-> Are you ready to become a great developer in a real AngularJS based project?
-Let's see it!

 > **beta!**

 ## About

-**Do you want to start a new project with AngularJS?**

-**Are you sure that developers are able to join the project?**
+**Do you want to start a new project with AngularJS?
+Are you sure that developers are able to join the project?**

 Be naughty and put them to the test!

-This repository host a static Web application based on AngularJS, Express, Jade and Bootstrap that can be used as seed project to provide a ready-to-use pre-configured development environment
+This repository host a static Web application based on AngularJS, Jade and Bootstrap that can be used as seed project to provide a ready-to-use pre-configured development environment

-It also provides a real back-end WebService powered by Node.js and Express that should be consumed by the front
+It also provides a simple back-end WebService powered by Node.js and Express that should be consumed by the front-end application

 ## Target developers

 - Front End Developer
 - Full Stack Web Developer
 - JavaScript Developer
-- Ambitious developers
+- Ambitious Developer

 ### Prefered skills